mchester/assignment_b4/README.md

 ### Is this Option A, B, or C?

-This is option C. This is new app with the boxplot component from assignment_b3.
+Option C has been selected.
+This is a new app that uses the boxplot component from the app created in assignment_b3.

 ### Why use this app?